ropensci/openalexR/README.md

 ### 📚 Works

-**Goal**: Download all information about a givens set of publications (known DOIs).
+**Goal**: Download all information about a given set of publications (known DOIs).

 Use `doi` as a [works